 Ecuador 🇪🇨 – Full of Colors

-Full of natural gems, Ecuador is a wonderful safe choice when visiting South America.
-With an estimated population of just 16.5m, Ecuador ranks 7th, but 3rd when it comes to overall safety.
-Especially the Galapagos Islands archipelago, which is about 620 miles (or 1000 kilometers) off the coast in the Pacific ocean, has nearly zero crime.
+Full of natural gems, Ecuador is a great and safe choice when visiting South America.
+With an estimated population of just 16.5m, Ecuador overall ranks 5th, but especially the Galapagos Islands archipelago, which is about 620 miles (or 1000 kilometers) off the coast in the Pacific Ocean, has nearly zero crime.

-Therefore, these islands are a family-friendly spot, bursting with unique flora and fauna.
-Who doesn’t want to see one of the Giant Galapagos Tortoises in real life?
+Therefore, these islands are kids- and family-friendly spots, bursting with unique flora and fauna.
+And who doesn’t want to see one of the Giant Galapagos Tortoises in real life?

-Despite the northern border region with Colombia, you are free to roam the country and discover this megadiverse country.
+Despite the northern border region with Colombia, you are pretty much free to roam the country and discover this megadiverse country.
 That’s not only a cool attribute but also an official name for 17 countries worldwide, boosting the world’s biodiversity.
-Home to part of the the Amazon rainforest (more on this later), breathtaking coastal regions, the Galapagos Islands and the Andes mountains, Ecuador truly is a unique place!
+With the Amazon rainforest (more on this later), the beautiful coastal regions, the Galapagos Islands and the Andes, it truly is a unique place!